 If you’re planning on painting your walls, cabinets, or furniture, preparing the surface for painting can be a big hassle.
 To ensure that the paint sticks and lasts longer, you have to degloss (remove any glossy or shiny surface) before applying paint.
 Paint deglossers are popular products used for removing gloss from surfaces before painting them.
 In this blog post, we’ll go over what it is, how it works, and some tips on how to use it effectively.

 How Does paint Deglosser work?

-A liquid sander is a specially formulated solution that you can apply to a glossy painted surface or polyurethane to take the sheen off and ideally paint over that surface without having to sand.
+A liquid sander is a specially formulated solution that you can apply to a glossy painted surface or polyurethane to take the sheen off and, ideally, paint over that surface without sanding.

 Now when you prime or paint over the deglossed surface, you will create a chemical bond between the surface and primer/paint.

 There are 2 types of bonds you want to create when painting.

 - A chemical Bond (primer/paint “melts” in with the previous finish)